johnchamberlin/scrnaseq/README.md

 ## Introduction

+Fork of the nf-core scrnaseq repo by John Chamberlin.
+Goal: enable all STARsolo features to be used.

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **nf-core/scrnaseq** is a bioinformatics best-practise analysis pipeline for